aross-sermons/obsidian/Classes/THEO-450 - Moral Issues in Healthcare.md

 **Which plan has the smallest provider network?**
 - HMO
 - Not HDHP or PPO
+### 9/16/24
+**Which of the following is not true about the ACA?**
+- We are spending less on health care than in previous years.
+### 9/23/24
+**Which of the following is false?
+-  Only Christians are made in the image of God.
+**What is not an effect of incarnation?**
+- Completelt wipes away sin from us forever.
+### 9/25/24
+**Which of the following is true about holism?
+- The principle of totality can be used to contribute to the healing of the body of the whole humanity.
+(Like organ donation)
+- NOT The individual should suffer for the greater whole.
+**Which of the following statements is true?**
+- Reductionists see only a selected number of people with sufficient quality of life to recieve health care.
+### 9/30/24
+**Which of the following factors is NOT a consideration for natural determinism?**
+- Divine
+**Which of the following is NOT an example of non-natural determinism?**
+- Racism (structural, not supernatural)
+**What limits free will?**
+- Passion, Ignorance, and Fear (All of these)
+### 10/2/24
+**Which of the following is not part of normative ethics?**
+- Meaning of Ethics
+**Which of the following is not a deontological method?**
+- Inductive approach
+**Which of the following descriptions of universal consequentialism is least accurate?**
+- The ends justify the means
 ### Policies
 **Email** - Make sure all other resources are exhausted before emailing.
 ### Possible Research Projects